-The LCD display displays the boiler temperature (primary circuit) and the f and f and f symbols; the C symbol slowly flashes (Fig. 7.5).
+The LCD display displays the boiler temperature (primary circuit) and the F and symbols; the $^{\circ}C$ symbol slowly flashes (Fig. 7.5).

-- Make sure that the ambient thermostat is in the "heat demand" position. - Check that the boiler with the gas cock shutoff goes into ignition lockout (Er01) and, in the meantime, check the pump release. - The pump release can be verified by checking that the pump motor vibrates. - If the pump motor does not vibrate, release the boiler from its lockout due to gas failure by pressing the reset button on the control panel and repeat the sequence a maximum of 10 times. - If the pump does not release, contact technical support. - Once the pump has been released, open the gas cock and check that the boiler operates correctly both in domestic hot water and heating modes. - Check the gas pressures and flow rates as shown in section "GAS CONVERSION" on page 74 of this booklet. - Check that the condensate produced during functioning fills the syphon and is regularly drained in the draining pipe. - Switch off the boiler by pressing the 16 (Fig. 7.4) key for 2 seconds until the symbol appears on the LCD display (Fig. 7.3).
+- Make sure that the ambient thermostat is in the "heat demand" position. - · Check that the boiler with the gas cock shutoff goes into ignition lockout (Er01) and, in the meantime, check the pump release. - · Once the pump has been released, open the gas cock and check that the boiler operates correctly both in domestic hot water and heating modes. - · Check the gas pressures and flow rates as shown in section "GAS CONVERSION" on page 70 of this booklet. - · Check that the condensate produced during functioning fills the syphon and is regularly drained in the draining pipe. - · Switch off the boiler by pressing the 16 (Fig. 7.4) key for 2 seconds until the - symbol appears on the LCD display (Fig. 7.3).